We receive advertising fees from the brands we review that affect ranking.

 The pattern repeats in companies, deals, and tickets; every object has both views.
 Once you internalize it, the platform feels obvious.
 People who’d never used a CRM before were productive within a few days.

-What is Breeze AI record summary in HubSpot starter and why is it useful?
+What is the Breeze AI record summary in HubSpot starter, and why is it useful?

 Breeze record summary is an AI-generated plain-language summary of recent activity on a contact or company record in HubSpot.
 It pulls from emails, calls, meetings, and notes to give you a 30-second catch-up before any conversation, and it’s included on the HubSpot Starter Customer Platform at no extra cost.

-This is the feature that caught me completely off guard.
+This is the feature that exceeded my expectations the most.

 Breeze AI record summary on a company record